Construction Site Fires in Texas

 If you've suffered from an injury during a construction site fire, it's time to hold responsible parties accountable for failing to protect your safety.
 Employers must maintain proper fire prevention and warning systems and protect employees when a fire breaks out at a construction site.
 You should not be expected to suffer financially because of the medical cost of your injuries, and Arnold & Itkin will fight to help you recover your monetary losses.
 We've won billions for clients, much of it due to our fierce advocacy for workers.

 Call our Houston construction site fire lawyers today at (888) 493-1629.
-Consultation is free and you only pay if we win results in your case!
+Your consultation is free and you only pay if we win results in your case!